 Aishah Shahidah Simmons | Documentary Filmmaker | Lecturer | Activist Biographaphical Sketch

-In spring 2009, she was an Artist-in-Residence at the Center for the Study of Race, Politics and Culture and Lecturer in the Department of Cinema and Media Studies at the University of Chicago.
+In spring 2009, Ms. Simmons was an Artist-in-Residence at the Center for the Study of Race, Politics and Culture and Lecturer in the Department of Cinema and Media Studies at the University of Chicago.
 During her residency, Ms. Simmons created, developed, and taught an undergraduate course entitled, Sisters Outsider: Diasporic African Women Narrative and Documentary Filmmakers.
 The syllabus from ‘Sisters Outsider’ is one of five syllabi featured in the Resources section of the 341-page Facilitating Campus Climates of Pluralism, Inclusivity, and Progressive Change at HBCU’s.
 Funded by the Arcus Foundation, this first ever in-depth study on any historically Black college campus was Phase II of Spelman College’s Women’s Research & Resource Center’s Audre Lorde Black Lesbian Feminist Project.

 For more than twenty-years, Ms. Simmons has been both motivated and engaged as a cultural worker because she believes each one of us has the birth right to live in a world where oppression and exploitation based on gender, race/ethnicity, national origin/citizenship, sexual orientation, class, and/or religion of anyone is non-existent.